Learn Safe in Fall 2021 with Maricopa Community Colleges

 Students and Faculty Exhibiting Symptoms

-Maricopa faculty and staff are encouraged to self-quarantine for 14 days if they are exhibiting symptoms of COVID-19.
+Maricopa faculty and staff are required to self-quarantine for 14 days if they are exhibiting symptoms of COVID-19.

 If you tested positive for COVID-19 after starting your in-person classes, Maricopa does not require a negative test or a doctor’s release note once you are clear from the virus.

-However, we recommend that you only return to campus after going three days with no fever, your respiratory symptoms have improved, and it’s been at least 10 days since your symptoms first appeared.
+However, we recommend that you only return to campus after going 24 hours without fever (without the use of fever reducing medications), your respiratory symptoms have improved, and it’s been at least 10 days since your symptoms first appeared.

 Your instructor may ask if any students in the class are experiencing symptoms of the pandemic virus, such as fever, chills, cough, shortness of breath, or sore throat.